FilbinLab/Pedi_Immune/ImmuneCellAnalysis/01_Preprocessing/README.md

 *Note:*

 *Tracer + clonal analysis was run for most immune samples by Orr Ashenberg (Regev lab).
-Not repeated by me.
-I use the output file for # clonal cells, clonotype, etc, from this analysis.
+I used the output file for # clonal cells, clonotype, etc, from this analysis.
 Output is in: data/data_fromOrr/2020_12_10_pedbrain_immune_no_batchcorrect.Rda and 2020_12_10_clonalTcells_cluster.Rda*

-*For 5 samples (BT1873/BT1857/MUV92/MUV94/MUV95), tracer analysis was run by Filbin lab.
+*For 5 samples (BT1873/BT1857/MUV92/MUV94/MUV95), tracer analysis was run by me.
 For these samples, I ran all post-processing to determine clonal cells, clonotype, etc*

 *Except for 03_PreprocessAdultDatasets directory, all files deal with Filbin pediatric samples ONLY.
 In downstream analyses, ped/adult are merged.
 Here, pediatric/adult are kept separate for now.*